Ferrum ERCO Review

 Performance

-With both using their stock switching power supplies you hear a timbral coloration that is broadly in the same ballpark.
+With both using their switching power supplies you hear a timbral coloration that is broadly in the same ballpark.
 Perhaps just a shade softer and smoother from the ERCO on the low-end and a bit more dynamic and defined from the OOR but the gap isn’t huge.

-I would describe both as being largely linear sounding amps that keep a fairly reference-like grip on their presentations.
+I would describe both as being largely linear-sounding amps that keep a fairly reference-like grip on their presentations.

 ERCO has a shade more bloom through the upper bass which I dare say creates that tiny sheen of additional warmth and sweetness through the lower mids.
 The OOR is more neutral in that regard but also more vivid and accurate in the delivery of its midrange with the ERCO DAC as its source.